 Holger will present the possible ways forward to modernize both Directives.
 The outstanding issues include, among others, the extension and the definition of close-out netting provisions in the FCD and its impact on the SFD; changing the legal instrument of the FCD into a directly applicable Regulation and the accompanying advantages and disadvantages and the extension of the appropriate financial collateral or the term financial instruments to include claims from derivatives, commodities, emission rights and crypto assets.

 Action point: A letter to the European Commission offering support in assessing the scope of amendments.
 Holger offered to prepare a first draft that can be discussed in the group in the next two weeks with the aim to send out the early/mid-March.
+Subsequent to the meeting Francesca raised the issue, that there is a public consultation by the Commission on the FCD and SFD review, and the EFMLG could consider providing input.

 Documentation: Presentation